AIE-Guild/GreenWall/README.md

   Default: on

-- __rank__ - _Show Co-Guild Rank Announcements_

-  Show promotion and demotion messages from other co-guilds.

-  Default: off

 - __joindelay__ - _Channel Join Delay_

   Adjust the time in seconds GreenWall will wait for a the system default channels (e.g. General, Local Defense).